tfausak/rattletrap/README.markdown

 can be used to modify replays in order to force everyone into the same car or change the map a game was played on.

-Rattletrap supports every version of Rocket League up to [1.66][], also known as the "season 12 update".
+Rattletrap supports every version of Rocket League up to [1.68][], which was released on 2019-10-14.
 If a replay can be played by the Rocket League client, it can be parsed by Rattletrap.
 (If not, that's a bug.
 Please report it!)

 Rattletrap is a command-line application.
 You should only use it if you're comfortable running things in terminals or command prompts.
 Otherwise consider